yousufmsoliman/geometry-central/docs/docs/surface/halfedge_mesh/boundaries.md

 Mesh boundaries in halfedge meshes are modelled by logically treating each _boundary loop_ as if it were a face with an associated set of halfedges.
-These halfedges incident on boundary loops are referred to as _exterior halfedges_, while halfedges incident on faces actually present in the mesh are _interior halfedges_.
+These halfedges incident on boundary loops are referred to as _exterior halfedges_, while the usual halfedges incident on faces actually present in the mesh are _interior halfedges_.
 Any boundary edge of the mesh will have one interior and one exterior halfedge incident upon it.

 ![halfedge boundary diagram](../../media/halfedge_boundary_diagram.svg)